plewis/plewis.github.io/phylogenetics/papers2026.md

 :heavy_check_mark: Chifman, J., and Kubatko, L. S. 2014.
 [Quartet Inference from SNP Data Under the Coalescent Model.](http://doi.org/10.1093/bioinformatics/btu530) Bioinformatics 30(23):3317-3324.

+:heavy_check_mark: Chifman J., Kubatko L.S.
+2015.
+Identifiability of the unrooted species tree topology under the coalescent model with time-reversible substitution processes, site-specific rate variation, and invariable sites.
+Journal of Theoretical Biology 374:35–47.

 :heavy_check_mark: Darwin, C. R. 1859.
 Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
 Originally published by John Murray.
 This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.

 Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
 1978.
 A model for evolutionary change in proteins.
 Atlas of Protein Sequence and Structure, 5, 345–352.
 (PAM amino acid model)

 :heavy_check_mark: Degnan, J. H., and N. A. Rosenberg.
 2006.
 [Discordance of species trees with their most likely gene trees.](http://doi.org/10.1371/journal.pgen.0020068) PLoS Genetics 2:e68.
 (The anomaly zone)

-Drummond, A. J., S. Y. W. Ho, M. J. Phillips, A. Rambaut.
+:heavy_check_mark: Drummond, A. J., S. Y. W. Ho, M. J. Phillips, A. Rambaut.
 2006.
 Relaxed phylogenetics and dating with confidence.
 PLoS Biology 4(5): e88 (Uncorrelated relaxed clocks)

-Drummond A.J., Suchard M.A.
+:heavy_check_mark: Drummond A.J., Suchard M.A.
 2010.
 Bayesian random local clocks, or one rate to rule them all.
 BMC Biol.
 8:114.
 (Random local clocks)

 Eck, R. V., and M. O. Dayhoff.
 1966.
 Atlas of protein sequence and structure.
 National Biomedical Research Foundation.
 Silver Spring, Maryland.